aminbiography/Google-Cybersecurity-Professional-Certificate/Course - 7 - Automate Cybersecurity Tasks with Python/Module - 4 README.md

 - **Argument:** Actual value passed to function

 ---
+---

 ## List Comprehension in Python

 #### 13: What is List Comprehension?**
-**A:**
-List comprehension is a concise way to create lists in a single line of code, often replacing longer `for` loops.
+**Answer:** List comprehension is a concise way to create lists in a single line of code, often replacing longer `for` loops.

 ---